mirraashid/mirraashid/README.md

 # 💫 About Me:
 Hello!
-My name is Rashid and I enjoy creating things that live on the internet. <br><br>I am a passionate full stack developer and have more than 5 years of industry experience in software design and development.
+My name is Raashid and I enjoy creating things that live on the internet. <br><br>I am a passionate full stack developer and have more than 5 years of industry experience in software design and development.
 I’m focused on building accessible, human-centered and scalable products for web.<br>

 # 💻 Tech Stack: